ksukkau/ksukkau/README.md

-- 🔭 Graduate of BCITs Computer Systems Technology Diploma program Dec '22.
+- 🔭 Graduate of BCITs Computer Systems Technology Diploma program - AI/ML option - Dec '22.
 I am very interested in AI/ML and accessibility.
 I am also interested in social good projects, technology for sustainable food production and the gender gap in STEM.
 I am passionate about the possibilities technology gives us to improve the world around us.
 -🌱 I’m currently learning lots!
 Working mostly with Python right now.
 - 👯 I’m looking to collaborate on anything!
 - 📫 How to reach me: https://www.linkedin.com/in/kat-sukkau or at katsukkau@gmail.com